Physical medicine and rehabilitation: Professional development

 In the United States, residency training for physical medicine and rehabilitation is four years (PGY1-4) long, including an intern year of general medical training.
 There are 112 ACGME accredited PM&R residency training programs in the United States.
 In addition, there are four ACGME accredited pediatric PM&R residency training programs.

 Specifics of training differs from program to program but all residents must obtain the same fundamental skills.
 Residents are trained in the inpatient setting to take care of multiple types of rehabilitation including: spinal cord injury, traumatic brain injury, stroke, orthopedic injuries, cancer, cerebral palsy, burn, pediatric rehab, and other disabling injuries.
 The residents are also trained in the outpatient setting to know how to take care of the chronic conditions patients have following their inpatient stay.
 During training, residents are instructed on how to properly perform several diagnostic procedures which include electromyography, nerve conduction studies and also procedures such as joint injections and trigger point injections.

 Subspecialties

-At the present moment, there are 6 subspecialties in the field of physical medicine and rehabilitation.
+At the present moment, there are six subspecialties in the field of physical medicine and rehabilitation.
 These subspecialties include brain injury medicine, neuromuscular medicine, spinal cord injury medicine, sports medicine, pain medicine, and pediatric rehabilitation medicine.
-Additionally there are fellowships for other areas in the filed, such as cancer rehabilitation, interventional spine and musculoskeletal medicine, multiple sclerosis research, neuromuscular medicine, non-interventional spine and musculoskeletal medicine, Parkinson's disease and movement disorders, spasticity management, and wound medicine.
+Additionally there are fellowships for other areas in the field, such as cancer rehabilitation, interventional spine and musculoskeletal medicine, multiple sclerosis research, neuromuscular medicine, non-interventional spine and musculoskeletal medicine, Parkinson's disease and movement disorders, spasticity management, and wound medicine.
 Overall, four years of physical medicine and rehabilitation residency is required after medical school to focus on physiatry.